gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 one hand on the rudder.
 "Fewer of you does mean less chance of being spotted."

-Gaeston's grip tightened on his spear.
+Gaeston's grip tightened on his bow.
 "It doesn't bother you at all, does it?" he said levelly.
 "Them being dead."

 "Don't say that!"
 Erileine snapped.
 "And don't tell me to shush," she